 Children will experience many learning opportunities at nursery school.
-Here are a few suggested activities to support your child's learning at home.
+Here are a few suggested activities to support your child's learning at home throughout the school year.

 We are beginning to read the story of 'Owl Babies'.
 As our children settle into nursery life and separate from their Mum's and Dad's, this story reinforces the message that they always come back for them.